• Skip to primary navigation

 Whiskey slush in a glass with lemon and mint.

 You’ll want a tall glass of this in hand for those hot summer days.
-While you're making cocktails, try this raspberry mojito, this spiked peach Arnold Palmer, or choose something from this list of cocktails on the rocks.
+While you’re making cocktails, try this raspberry mojito, this spiked peach Arnold Palmer.

 Why This Recipe Works